 Sourcing Materials

-Below is an example of a resources table where I keep track of where I source my supplies from.
-The link below has a downloadable blank template for your convenience.
+Below is an example of a resources table used to track where materials and supplies are sourced.
+A downloadable blank template is also provided for reference.

 Costing Children’s Swimwear: Labour, Materials, and Ethical Considerations

-Labour cost – sewing time, skill required, pattern adjustments
+Labour costs – sewing time, level of skill required, and pattern adjustments

 Cost Analysis & Decision

-Although producing lined swimsuits requires higher labour and material costs, the quality, comfort, and modesty considerations justify the expense.
-The additional skill required to insert linings and manage stretch fabrics ensures professional finishes that mass-produced garments often lack.
+Although producing lined swimwear requires higher material and labour costs, the increased quality, comfort, and modesty justify the additional expense.
+The skill required to insert linings and manage stretch fabrics contributes to a professional finish that is often not achievable with mass-produced garments.

 Additional Pattern and Fabric Resources for Adult Swimwear